neurogenetics/ADRD_Brain_Aging/phase2/README.md

 10. Preliminary automated cell-type labeling using Phase1 labels and CellAssign predictions based on scTypes and Bakken et al marker sets; pm_run_cellassign.ipynb, scvi_cellassign.ipynb
      - compare cell-types assigments between label sets and with Leiden clusters; compare_celltype_predictions.ipynb
 11. Populate the multiVI clustering and CellAssign to an anndata object that still retains the full features data instead of just the high variance features used for clustering; populate_full_anndata.ipynb
+12. Annotate the curated cell-type assignments back into the MultiVI anndata object; annotate_curated_cluster.ipynb